 Back to the minimalism, or lack of thereof.

-“Stuff”–and specifically “too much stuff” pulls me down.
+“Stuff”–and specifically “too much stuff”, pulls me down.
 It makes me “heavy” and unfocused.
-It kills my creativity and my freedom.
+It kills my creativity and freedom.
 I end up spending my days putting my stuff away.
 How about I don’t spend all that time putting stuff away?
 How about I get rid of the stuff I don’t need?
 I want less stuff and more time.